Fred Grandy: Early life, family and education

+Career

-Acting career
+Acting

 Grandy played purser Burl "Gopher" Smith on the American television series The Love Boat.
 The series aired for nine seasons (1977–1986).
 He wrote several vignettes for the show.

 In 1982, while visiting Turkey to film scenes for the show, Grandy suffered severe burns when a balloon filled with hydrogen exploded.

 Before gaining prominence on The Love Boat, Grandy had guest roles on many shows, including Love, American Style (1969); The Mary Tyler Moore Show (1970); Maude (1973); Phyllis (1975); and Welcome Back, Kotter (1975).
 Grandy also acted in the 1973 made-for-TV movie The Girl Most Likely to..., as Ted Gates.

 He starred in the Saturday morning TV series Monster Squad (1976) as Walt, a criminology student working as a night watchman at "Fred's Wax Museum".
 He also appeared in a number of episodes of the TV game show Match Game from 1979 to 1981.
 He usually sat in the male guest-star seat in the top row left.
 He later appeared in a week's worth of episodes on its sequel, the Match Game/Hollywood Squares Hour.

 In May 2013, Grandy returned to the stage, starring in a production of Sleuth at the Surflight Theatre in Beach Haven, New Jersey.
 In 2014 Grandy had a recurring role as Dr. William Ledreau on Season 3 of The Mindy Project for which his son, Charlie Grandy, is a writer.
 He has also had recurring roles in two TV series, Knight Squad and Sprung.
 He performed around the country in regional theatre productions of How to Succeed in Business Without Really Trying, On Golden Pond, I'm Not Rappaport, and Give 'em Hell, Harry!.